Continuous deployment of containerized applications using GitLab

 Note

-The Kubernetes service account is different from the Yandex Identity and Access Management service account.
+The Kubernetes service account is not the same as the Yandex Identity and Access Management service account.

 - Create a service account.